 Research

-Embodied cognition is the scientific theory that cognitive processes are fundamentally shaped by the body’s sensory and motor systems.
-It posits that thought and understanding arise through real-time, dynamic interactions between the brain, the body, and the environment—not from the brain alone.
+Embodied cognition is the theory that cognitive processes are fundamentally shaped by the body’s sensory and motor systems.
+It posits that thought and understanding arise through real-time, dynamic interactions between the brain, the body, and the environment, not from the brain alone.
 Embodied cognition challenges traditional views by proposing that our biological form and physical experience directly structure abstract thought and conceptual knowledge.
+We investigate this on macaques and human in naturalistic experimental paradigms in which the subjects freely interact with the environment and others.

 Computational models of naturalistic brain and body